-The Groundwork Somerville data project legitimates affect and embodied experience in several ways.
-First, the data that the youth analyzed and used to tell a story is data about themselves and the organization of which they were already a part.
+The GW data mural legitimates affect and embodied experience in several ways.
+First, the data that the youth analyzed and used to tell a story is data about themselves and their organization.
 Data visualization techniques are often discussed as though the subject matter of the data is interchangeable and neutral (Kennedy et al., 2016b).
 Many teaching examples use so-called "classic" data sets like mtcars (Kosara, 2018), but, as D'Ignazio has stated in prior work, "Cars.
 Who cares?"
-(D'Ignazio, 2017, p.8) People will learn better and more deeply from data that they have an experiential understanding of and an emotional connection to.
-For example, Kennedy et al. (2016b) point to the importance of subject matter in visualization engagement.
-The Groundwork Somerville project began with data that was about something intimate and emotionally connected to the youth and their community.
-Likewise, the project ended with a data visualization that was emotionally connected to the youth and their community – the input and the output were deeply situated.
+(D'Ignazio, 2017, p.8) People will learn better and more deeply from data that they have an experiential understanding of and an emotional connection to (Kennedy et al. (2016b).
+The GW project began with data that was about something intimate and emotionally connected to the youth and their community.
+Likewise, the project ended with a data visualization that was emotionally connected to them – the input and the output were deeply situated.

-Both the Groundwork Somerville data mural and the ConvinceMe activity also use embodied, arts-based ways of knowing for learner engagement and think beyond the screen in terms of data visualization.
-In the case of Groundwork Somerville, the youth not only came up with the iconography for the data-driven story but also painted it onto a giant mural in the garden.
+Both the GW data mural and the ConvinceMe activity also use embodied, arts-based ways of knowing for learner engagement and think beyond the screen in terms of data visualization.
+In the case of GW, the youth not only came up with the iconography but also painted it onto a giant mural in the garden.
 The act of assembling the data visualization was itself an embodied, social act, undertaken in community.
-And ConvinceMe uses performance and narrative to construct a humorous social situation where peers have to use a data graphic to convince each other to shift their behavior; groups are encourage to applaud when a stakeholder takes a step forward to indicate they are convinced.
+And ConvinceMe uses performance and narrative to construct a humorous social situation where peers have to use a data graphic to convince each other to shift their behavior.
 Data visualization is important to each of these cases, but a 2D screen-based graphic is not modeled as the end point.
 Significantly, ConvinceMe seeks to value personal testimony in addition to data-driven graphics.
 Indeed, the graphic is the jumping off point, but needs the embodied personal testimony (the speaker) and custom-tailoring to an audience (the speaking situation) in order to move them to action.
 Legitimizing Affect and Embodiment may mean seeking the appropriate form for the appropriate audience, as well as modeling in learning activities how visualizations fit in to an embedded advocacy or community-building process.

 Embrace Pluralism